KCachel/fairranktune/docs/Metrics.md

 ### Attribute Rank Parity (ARP)

 ARP compares the number of mixed pairs won by groups in the ranking(s) and does not consider relevances or scores associate with items.
 It aligns with the fairness concept of statistical parity.
 ARP decomposes the ranking into pairwise comparisons, a mixed pair contains items from two different groups, the item "on top" is said to "win" the pair.
-The per-group metric is the average mixed pairs won by each group, calculated as $avgpairs(\tau, g_i) = \# ~mixedpairswon(g_i) / \# totalmixedpairs(g_i)$.
+The per-group metric is the average mixed pairs won by each group, calculated as $avgpairs(\tau, g_i) = \# ~mixedpairswon(g_i) / \# totalmixedpairs(g_i)$ in ranking $\tau$.
 The range of ARP and its "most fair" value depends on the [per-group aggregation](#modular-metric-implementation) ```combo``` variable.

 Usage:
 ```python